Kathryn James Adduci Trumpet

 Musica Pacifica, Live Oak Baroque, the Galax Quartet, the Arcadian

-Academy, Ensemble Mirable, and Trio Galanterie.
+Academy, Ensemble Mirable, Trio Galanterie, and Les Surprises Baroques.
 She has performed

 at the Boston and Berkeley Early Music Festivals, the Carmel Bach